gto76/python-cheatsheet/README.md

       +-- NameError               # Raised when a variable name is not found.
       +-- OSError                 # Failures such as “file not found” or “disk full”.
       |    +-- FileNotFoundError  # When a file or directory is requested but doesn't exist.
-      +-- RuntimeError            # Raised by errors that don't fall in other categories.
+      +-- RuntimeError            # Raised by errors that don't fall into other categories.
       |    +-- RecursionError     # Raised when the maximum recursion depth is exceeded.
       +-- StopIteration           # Raised by next() when run on an empty iterator.
       +-- TypeError               # Raised when an argument is of wrong type.